haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ### When to Use

-Tuples are useful for associating data; saying "I required both of these things".
-They have a nice built-in syntax, which makes them easy to use.
-Tuples focus on the _structure_ of data, and not on the _meaning_, so they are sometimes discouraged.
-If the data is going to be used in multiple places it is often better to define a record, but if the use is local then a tuple can be expedient!
+Tuples are useful for associating data; saying "I require both of these things".
+Tuples focus on the *structure* of data, and not on the *meaning*, so they are sometimes discouraged.
+If the data is going to be used in multiple places it is often better to define a record, but if the use case is local (within the same function scope, for example) then a tuple can be expedient!

 ### Constructing Tuples